graphql-rust/graphql-client/README.md

 ```
 ## Implicit Null

 The generated code will skip the serialization of `None` values.
-By default it's `false`.

 ```rust
 use graphql_client::GraphQLQuery;